sheringugi/rust_warp_mvp/README.md

 > For each step, please explain the necessary `Cargo.toml` dependencies (and their features), and how to structure the `main.rs` file.
 Focus on explaining the `warp::Filter` system and how to combine different routes, which seems different from FastAPI's approach."

 **Prompt 8: Connecting Frontend to Backend**
-> "I have the working Warp server that serves HTML and a `/hello` JSON route.
-Now, I want to connect them.
+> "I have the working Warp server from the previous step.
+Now I want to connect everything together.
 > Could you guide me on how to modify the HTML string in my `main.rs` file to:
+> 1.  **Handle URL query parameters?** I want to read an optional `name` from the URL (like `/?name=Alice`) and display a personalized greeting in the `<h1>` tag.
+This requires using Serde for deserialization.
-> 1. Add a button with the text 'Click me'.
+> 2.  **Add a button** with the text 'Click me'.
-> 2. Include a JavaScript function that, when the button is clicked, fetches the JSON message from `/hello`.
+> 3.  **Include a JavaScript function** that, when the button is clicked, fetches a JSON message from the `/hello` endpoint.
-> 3. Displays this message on the HTML page in a `<p>` tag.
+> 4.  **Display this message** on the HTML page in a `<p>` tag.
 >
-> Please provide the complete, updated HTML content, and briefly explain the standard JavaScript `fetch` API and why `async/await` is used for this."
+> Please provide the complete, updated `main.rs` code.
+Explain how to use `warp::query()` with a `serde::Deserialize` struct to handle the query parameter, and how the `format!` macro is used to inject the greeting into the HTML."

 *   **AI Helpfulness:** The AI provided the complete, final code for the MVP.
 It generated the HTML with an `onclick` event, the asynchronous JavaScript `fetch` function to call the API, and the logic to update the DOM.
 It also correctly explained that serving the HTML from the same origin as the API avoids CORS issues, which is a key concept for web development.

+This updated prompt now correctly asks for the implementation of the `GreetQuery` struct and the `warp::query()` filter, which are essential for parsing the name from the URL.
+It leads directly to the final, documented code.

 ## 7. Common Issues & Fixes